 What is Data Mining and How Does it Work?

-Data mining is different from traditional market research in a couple different ways.
-It uses computerized tools, such as machine learning and algorithms to glean insights from databases.
+Data mining is different from traditional market research in a couple of different ways.
+It market research software with built-in machine learning and algorithms to glean insights from databases or other large stores of information.
 While traditional research provides new insights, data mining gleans insights from data that by nature already exists.

 For example, a credit card company could use data mining to generate a list of products a customer is more likely to purchase based on their credit card purchase history.
 Additionally, an e-commerce company could analyze all past purchases.
 Then, they could use these analytics to target ads and make more relevant product recommendations based on the data.